-The Since 1938 it has been Jack and Jill of America, Incorporated objectives of are to “create a medium of contact for children which will stimulate growth and development and provide children constructive educational, cultural, civic, health, recreational and social programs”.
-That dedication remains to today as we continue to work toward improving the quality of life, particularly for all African-American children.
+Since 1938, Jack and Jill of America, Incorporated has been committed to stimulating children’s growth and development through educational, cultural, civic, health, recreational and social opportunities.
+That dedication remains today as we work toward improving the quality of life for all children, particularly African American children.

 In January 1938, Marion Stubbs Thomas organized a group of twenty-one mothers in Philadelphia, Pennsylvania with the idea of establishing a social and cultural union for their children.
 Jack and Jill aims to prepare its members with a valuable adulthood by ingraining leadership qualities.